GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

     return MaterialApp(
       //StateBuilder is used to subscribe to ReactiveModel
       home: StateBuilder<int>(
-        //Creating a local ReactiveModel that decorate an integer value
+        //Creating a local ReactiveModel that decorates an integer value
         //with initial value of 0
         observe: () => RM.create<int>(0),
         //The builder exposes the BuildContext and the instance of the created ReactiveModel